sibbi77/latex-fontawesome6/README.md

 ### Usage
-1. Download the `fontawesome5.sty` file and put it in the same directory as the LaTeX file using the icons.
+1. Download the `fontawesome6.sty` file and put it in the same directory as the LaTeX file using the icons.
-2. Exctract the `.otf` files (`use-on-desktop` directory inside the downloaded zip) into the font directory in the same directory as the LaTeX file using the icons.
+2. Exctract the `.otf` files (`otfs` directory inside the downloaded zip) into the `fonts` directory in the same directory as the LaTeX file using the icons.
-3. Include the package as normal (in the preamble of the `.tex` file, add the line `\usepackage{fontawesome5}`).
+3. Include the package as normal (in the preamble of the `.tex` file, add the line `\usepackage{fontawesome6}`).
 4. Use an icon by typing `\faicon{address-book}`.
 Other icons than `address-book` can be found on the [fontawesome](https://fontawesome.com/icons?d=gallery) website.